Frequently Asked Questions

 Do I have to lodge my applications via the portal?

-Yes, you must prepare and submit your application via the Portal when lodging development applications, construction certificates and complying development certificates with Wentworth Shire Council.
+Yes, you must prepare and submit your applications and associated documentation via the Portal when lodging the above applications with Wentworth Shire Council.

 Is there a procedure or documentation to assist with lodging my application via the Portal?